arclogicsoftware/K2/lib/arcsql/README.md

 ## Uninstall

-As the user who owns the ArcSQL objects run the uninstall_arcsql.sql script or drop the user and any related scheduled jobs.
+As the user who owns the ArcSQL objects run the arcsql_uninstall.sql script or drop the user and any related scheduled jobs.

 Thanks,
 Ethan